JMS55/jms55.github.io/content/posts/2024_06_09_virtual_geometry_bevy_0_14/index.md

 The material's pipeline depth comparison function will be set to equals, so we only shade fragments for which the depth of the triangle is equal to the depth in the depth buffer.
 The depth buffer attached here is the material depth texture we rendered earlier.
 Thus, each fullscreen triangle draw per material will only shade the fragments for that material.

-Note that this is pretty inefficent if you have many materials.
+Note that this is pretty inefficient if you have many materials.
 Each fullscreen triangle will cost an entire screen's worth of depth comparisons.
 In the future I'd like to switch to compute-shader based material shading.

 ### Fragment Shader